cures-hub/cures-condec-jira/doc/features/dashboard.md

 *Dashboard item showing metrics about the knowledge in git using boxplots and pie charts*

 ## Filtering
-All dashboard items can be filtered and the filter settings are persisted for the dashboard item.
+All dashboard items can be filtered and the filter settings are persisted for every dashboard item.
 The filter settings are used to **filter the knowledge graph** similar to the [knowledge graph views](knowledge-visualization.md).
 For example, the status filter specifies whether the decision problems should be *resolved* or *unresolved*.
 Per default, both resolved and unresolved decision problems (issues) are included.